 - (i) "to collect annual school fee (only all permitted heads of fees) from their students as fixed under the DSEAR, 1973 for the academic year 2020-21, but by providing deduction of 15% on that amount in lieu of unutilized facilities by the students during the relevant period of academic year 2020-21".
 And if the school has collected the fee in excess to the direction issued by the Hon'ble Court, the same shall be refunded to the parents or adjusted in the subsequent month of fee or refund to the parents. - (ii) The amount so payable by the concerned students be paid in six equal monthly instalments w.e.f.
-10.06.2021.
+10.06.2021. - (iii) The above arrangement is also applicable with respect to collection of fees for the FY 2021-22.

-On review of the audited financial statements for the FY 2021-22 and based on the further information provided by the school post personal hearing, it has been noted that the school has reported 100% of the tuition fees and annual charges in its audited financial statements of FY 2021-22 however, the school fails to provide reconciliation statement for development fees.
-Therefore, in the absence of relevant information, the development fees collected by the school during FY 2019-20 has been considered.
+On review of the audited financial statements for the FY 2021-22 and based on the further information provided by the school, it has been noted that the school has reported 100% of the tuition fees and 85% of annual charges and development fees in its audited financial statements for the FY 2021-22 on receipts basis.
+Therefore, the income collected by the school during the FY 2021-22 with respect to tuition fee, annual charges and development fees has been grossed up on accrual basis to make comparative income with the FY 2022-23.
 The detailed calculation has been provided below: